Adamtaranto/MpGAP/README.md

 In the pipeline we always try to create a workflow and a execution dynamics that is the most generic possible and is suited for the most possible use cases.

-Therefore, feedbacks are very well welcomed.
+Therefore, feedback is very well welcomed.
 If you believe that your use case is not encompassed in the pipeline, you have enhancement ideas or found a bug, please do not hesitate to [open an issue](https://github.com/fmalmeida/MpGAP/issues/new/choose) to disscuss about it.

 ## Installation
 1. Install Nextflow: